Classroom Management: A step in the positive direction

 Sometimes, it’s not about the cool project, but basic classroom management.
-You know, dealing with the late arrivals, kids who need a drink of water, the girls who can’t sit with anyone but their best friend and I’m sorry, but the girl sitting beside me just isn’t my BFF.
-That sort of thing.
+Dealing with the late arrivals, kids who need a drink of water right in the middle of your demonstration, the girls who can’t sit with each other, the kids who insist on talking while you are talking and the list goes on.
+Soon you feel your earlier enthusiasm morph into a state of frustration.

 A Little Positive Reinforcement Goes a Long Way

-I’ll always remember that little piece of advise, even though it was not directed at me.
+I’ll always remember that small piece of advice.

 So when my students come into art class, I choose positive words as I instruct them.